ywanyi/devdocs/mtf/mtf_entities/mtf_dataset.md

 </table>

 {: .bs-callout .bs-callout-warning }
    A variation should contain only data that is required for its flow and constraints.

 A data set should be placed in the same directory with a corresponding test case.

 ## Data set merging {#merge}

 The FTF enables you to merge data sets from different modules.
-For example, if you create a new {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}module{% endglossarytooltip %} that adds a menu option to an existing module, the FTF allows you to merge the new data with the existing data sets.
+For example, if you create a new [module](https://glossary.magento.com/module) that adds a menu option to an existing module, the FTF allows you to merge the new data with the existing data sets.
 As a result, you don't have to edit the existing module to include the new information, and your tests continue to work.
 If you decide to later remove the same new module, you don't need to clean the data sets in other modules.

 There are two options to merge data sets in the FTF:

 - [add a new variation]
 - [extend an existing variation]

 ## HowTos {#howtos}

-A data set is a flexible FTF {% glossarytooltip a9027f5d-efab-4662-96aa-c2999b5ab259 %}entity{% endglossarytooltip %} that allows to perform different tasks.
+A data set is a flexible FTF [entity](https://glossary.magento.com/entity) that allows to perform different tasks.
 Learn their descriptions in the following sections.

 ### Define `name` in the `<data>` node {#data_node}

 As you can see in the [structure table](#dataset_struct_table), the `name` data has a specific structure.
 Why?
 To make your test more flexible.